 Council of Jerusalem deals with the subject of Gentiles in the church.
 James—not Peter—issues a decree that the Gentiles are relieved from following the Torah and becoming circumcised.

 The first book of Thessalonians is believed to be the very first letter written by Paul.
-The second book of Thessalonians is written shortly after the first book.
-There is a third letter to the Thessalonians that Paul seems to allude to, but it remains lost to history.
+The second book of Thessalonians is written shortly after the first.
+Paul seems to allude to a third letter to the Thessalonians, but it remains lost to history.

-Paul and Barnabas separate over young John Mark; Paul undertakes second missionary journey with Silas and spends 18 months in Corinth.
+Paul and Barnabas separate over young John Mark; Paul undertakes second missionary journey with Silas and spends eighteen months in Corinth.

-Paul writes the book of 1 Corinthians to the church at Corinth.
-The city of Corinth, a wealthy commercial port city, is located on the isthmus between the Aegean and Adriatic Seas.
+Paul writes the book of 1 Corinthians to the church in the city of Corinth, a wealthy commercial port city located on the isthmus between the Aegean and Adriatic Seas.

-The Book of Ephesians is written.
-Paul writes this epistle to the Christians living in the city of Ephesus, a major commercial center of Asia Minor.
+Paul writes a letter to the Christians living in the city of Ephesus, a major commercial center of Asia Minor.

 James, head of the Jerusalem church, is stoned and clubbed to death.
 Simeon, son of Cleopas, succeeds him.
-Mark, who heads the church in Alexandria, gives up the position to Anianias.
+Mark, who heads the church in Alexandria, gives up the position to Ananias.

-In July of 64 AD, fire erupts in the merchant area of Rome.
+In July of AD 64, fire erupts in the merchant area of Rome.
 Fanned by a summer breeze, the flames quickly race through the dry, wooden structures of the city.
-By the time the fire finally ran its course, it leaves 70% of the city in smoldering ruins.
-Nero blames the Christians for the conflagration and severe persecution begins.
+By the time the fire finally runs its course, 70 percent of the city lies in smoldering ruins.
+Nero blames the Christians for the conflagration, and severe persecution begins.

-1 and 2 Peter are written.
-The first epistle is addressed to believers who are struggling in the midst of persecution.
-The main theme of the second epistle is as a warning against false teachers.
+The books of 1 and 2 Peter are written.
+The first epistle addresses believers who are struggling in the midst of persecution and the second has as its main message a warning against false teachers.

-The Book of Jude is written.
+The book of Jude is written.
 Jude is the half-brother of Jesus, since he describes himself in verse 1 (evidence) as the “brother of James,” whom we know to be Christ’s half-brother.
-This book is addressed to all the believers of Christ’s Gospel.
+This book addresses all the believers of Christ’s gospel.

 The book of Hebrews is written.
-There have been many discussions as to the authorship of this book of the Bible–candidates include Paul, Apollos, Silas, Barnabas, Aquila and Priscilla, and Clement of Rome.
-There is an equal controversy over where Hebrews is written.
+There have been many discussions as to the authorship of this book of the Bible.
+Candidates include Paul, Apollos, Silas, Barnabas, Aquila and Priscilla, and Clement of Rome.
+There is also controversy about where Hebrews is written.

-The Roman Army, under Titus, destroys Jerusalem and the Temple to crush an uprising of the Jews.
+The Roman army, under Titus, destroys Jerusalem and levels the Temple to crush an uprising of the Jews.
 According to the historian Josephus, about 1.1 million Jews are killed.
 Others are taken as slaves.

-2 and 3 John are written.
-A sect known as the Nicolaitans, which is mentioned in the Book of Revelation as impacting Christianity forever, arises in Pergamum.
-Taking its name from Nicholas of Antioch, an early church elder mentioned in the Book of Acts, the Nicolaitans promote a number of false doctrines.
+The books of 2 and 3 John are written.
+A sect known as the Nicolaitans, which is mentioned in the book of Revelation as impacting Christianity forever, arises in Pergamum.
+Taking its name from Nicholas of Antioch, an early church elder mentioned in the book of Acts, the Nicolaitans promote a number of false doctrines.
 Their lasting impact is to greatly elevate the priesthood above the laity, which later gives birth to the Catholic and Orthodox hierarchies.

 Domitian is assassinated.
-The Book of Revelation and Gospel of John written.
-Clement of Rome writes a rebuke to the church at Corinth–this is the cornerstone of Catholic assertion that the Roman Church had authority over all Christian churches.
+The book of Revelation and the Gospel of John written.
+Clement of Rome writes a rebuke to the church at Corinth; this is the cornerstone of Catholic assertion that the Roman Church had authority over all Christian churches.

-John, the last of the Apostles, dies in Ephesus.
-The Orthodox Church has always believed that John never died.
+John, the last of the apostles, dies in Ephesus.
+The Orthodox church has always believed that John never died.
 Legend says he orders his followers to dig a grave as deep as his height in the form of a cross.
 He has them cover him with earth to the neck.
-They kiss him for the last time and place a napkin over his face, weep bitterly and then cover him entirely.
-Others soon after, upon hearing about this, supposedly dig up his grave and found nothing.
+They kiss him for the last time and place a napkin over his face, weep bitterly, then cover him entirely.
+Soon after, others, upon hearing about this, supposedly dig up his grave and find nothing.

 Simeon, bishop of Jerusalem and last verifiable relative of Jesus, is martyred at the ripe old age of 120.